Press ESC to close

 3. Unit Testing as White-Box Testing

 It focuses on testing individual pieces of code, typically functions or methods, in isolation.
-It evaluates code’s internal logic, flow, and behavior.
+It evaluates code’s internal logic, flow, and behaviour.
 It bears a resemblance to other types of testing, such as black box testing, white box testing, and functional testing, somewhat by nature of overlapping content.

 4. Mutation Testing